IKEv2 support for IPsec

 Also, he just needs a ports committed to get it into the package tree - he's still looking for one at this moment.

-#5 Updated by Adam Thompson over 6 years ago
+#5 Updated by Adam Thompson about 7 years ago

 Major issue would likely be making isakmpd (IKEv1) and iked (IKEv2) operate simultaneously... unclear if this can be done yet.
 Likely it would be an either/or selection, much like choosing between e.g. NTPD, or OSPF, or BGP implementations... bit trickier, since IKEv1 is baked-in and IKEv2 would be an add-on package.
 Unsure how to cleanly resolve this, but I think it's reasonable to check the base system config for IPSEC enabled/disabled before allowing IKEv2 to be enabled.